Best Spotlight Cameras

 Another type of night vision camera converts photons (light particles) into electrons (negatively charged particles), thereby effectively converting light into an electrical signal.
 A device known as a photomultiplier is then used to multiply these electrons, brightening the image, which in turn passes through a green phosphor screen.

-The effect is that whatever the camera films is greatly brightened, while the green filter increases our ability to see details still further (human eyes are very sensitive to the colour green).
+The effect is that whatever the spotlight cam films is greatly brightened, while the green filter increases our ability to see details still further (human eyes are very sensitive to the colour green).
 This is the same basic technology as you find in night vision goggles.

 Is CCTV an Effective Deterrent?